 - NSCA Exercise Technique

 - Train on a regular basis for best results, aiming for two to three workouts per week with at least 24 hours between training sessions but no more than 72 hours.

-- Train all of the major muscle groups including the shoulders, back, chest, arms, core, hips, hamstrings, quadriceps and lower legs.
+- Train all of the major muscle groups including the shoulders, back, chest, biceps, triceps, core, hips, hamstrings, quadriceps and lower legs.